If you want a perfect, slow-cooked lamb tagine, then you have to take a look at this recipe.

 Before start cooking, you will have to take care of the saffron.
 For maximum flavor, place it in lukewarm water.
 Try not to use powder as you never know what is in there.
 A good-quality saffron thread will start to release its color and aroma into the water after a few seconds.

 Place the base of the tagine on medium heat, add olive oil and start browning the lamb cubes on all sides.
 When done, take them out and place them aside for the moment.
 Add some more oil to the tagine base, and start cooking the grated onions together with the remaining spice mix.
-Towards the end, add the crushed garlic.
+Toward the end, add the crushed garlic.
 Your onion should be cooked until it is soft.
 In the meantime, you have time to cut the carrots.
 For my recipe, I used different colored carrots.

 Deglaze the base of the tagine by using some tomato juice.
 Then add back the meat and all the remaining ingredients.
-Bring the tagine to boil and then place the lid on it.
+Bring the tagine to a boil and then place the lid on it.
 Leave it on the stove for 1 hour on low-medium heat.

 In the meantime, preheat the oven to 300F (150C) and once the lamb tagine is boiling, place the lid on it and add it to the oven for another 1 hour.